The True Meaning of “No One Knows the Day or the Hour”

 How can we figure out whether what other people preach is the true way?
 With regard to this issue, let’s recall how people at that time recognized the Lord Jesus as the Messiah after the Lord Jesus was resurrected and rose to heaven.
 Though they hadn’t seen the Lord Jesus face to face or heard Him preach with their own ears as the Lord Jesus’ disciples Peter and John did, they came to believe in the Lord after hearing other people preach what the Lord Jesus had done, such as bringing people back from the dead, calming the wind and the waves, and feeding 5,000 people with five loaves of bread and two fish and other such miracles, and that He had expressed many truths to teach people that they ought to confess their sins and repent, love the Lord with all their heart and soul, love their neighbor as themselves, and bear the cross to follow Him, etc. From these they saw that the work of the Lord Jesus carried authority and power and couldn’t be done by a person, and that the Lord Jesus’ words were all truths which could show them the path of practice and were what they need to possess to live out proper humanity.
 No human being could express such words.
 And they also felt that as long as they practiced according to the Lord’s words, they could experience peace and joy.
 So, they recognized the Lord Jesus as the Savior and followed Him.
 Likewise, we accepted the Lord’s salvation after we confirmed that it’s God Himself who expressed these truths and performed the work, and that everything He did was for the sake of our salvation.
 Therefore, it’s not hard to figure out whether it’s the appearance and work of the returned Lord.
 The key is to see whether it’s the work of saving mankind and whether the words He expresses are truths that can save man, because God’s appearance and work are meaningful and are all for the sake of man’s salvation.

 The Lord Jesus has spoken some words of prophecies concerning the work He will do when He returns: “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 And the Bible records: “Sanctify them through Your truth: Your word is truth” (John 17:17).
 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
 These verses show us that when the Lord returns, He will, in accordance with our stature, express more and higher truths than those expressed in the Age of Grace.
 He will judge and cleanse us with His words, enabling us to escape the bonds of sin and be purified and changed.
-So, when we hear someone sharing news of the Lord’s return, we should not blindly reject it, but should seek with an open heart and ask the gospel preachers about what work the returned Lord performs and what words He expresses.
-If what they preach is in accord with the Lord’s prophecies, we can confirm that the Lord has truly returned to appear and do work, and then we should accept and obey so that we can welcome the Lord.
+So, when we hear someone sharing news of the Lord’s return, we should not blindly reject it, but should seek with an open heart.
+When we hear the voice of God, we should accept and obey so that we can welcome the Lord.
 Just as God’s word says: “Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.”
 “Since we are searching for the footprints of God, it behooves us to search for God’s will, for the words of God, for His utterances — because wherever there are new words spoken by God, the voice of God is there, and wherever there are the footsteps of God, God’s deeds are there.
 Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist.
 In seeking God’s footprints, you have ignored the words ‘God is the truth, the way, and the life.’
 And so, many people, even when they receive the truth, do not believe that they have found God’s footprints, and still less do they acknowledge the appearance of God.
 What a grave mistake!”

 Only The Church of Almighty God is now testifying that the Lord has returned, and that He has expressed many truths and is doing the work of judgment and purification.
 The majority of words expressed by Almighty God are recorded in the book, The Word Appears in the Flesh.
 Brothers and sisters who have read this book all know that this book is thicker than the Bible, and that the table of contents alone is over 10 pages.
 It contains many chapters, such as: “The Mystery of the Incarnation,” “Concerning the Bible,” “The Purpose of Managing Mankind,” “You Should Know How the Whole of Humanity Has Developed to the Present Day,” “God’s Work and Man’s Work,” “Christ Does the Work of Judgment With the Truth,” “How to Know the God on Earth,” “Restoring the Proper Life of Man and Taking Him to a Wonderful Destination,” “On Destination.”
 Almighty God’s words clearly explain various aspects of the truth, such as the mystery of God’s incarnation, the inside story of the Bible, the purpose of God’s six-thousand-year management of the human race, the difference between the work of God and the work of man, how God judges and purifies man, how He determines the end and destination for each kind of person, how mankind should know God, and so forth.
 These truths are all mysteries concerning the work of God Himself, and cannot be expressed by any man.